Most Iconic Fashion Movies to Watch in 2023 on Netflix, Amazon Prime, & Beyond!

 Whereas Savage Beauty, the show which attracted hoards to the V&A, was primarily a celebration of his work, this Channel 4 documentary is a retrospective of his life, sadly cut short by suicide in 2011.

-Using archive footage and interviews from those closest to him, the documentary provides a deep insight into the unique genius of his transformative runway shows and the relentless pace and pressure of production.
+Using archive footage and interviews from those closest to him, the documentary provides a deep insight into the unique genius of his transformative runway shows and production’s relentless pace and pressure.

 Beginning with his early years as a tailor on Savile Row, through his discovery by (and close friendship with) the equally eccentric Isabella Blow, and ending with him as one of the industry’s most innovative and troubled talents.

-Moreover, if you’ve hit a creative plateau and don’t know what to do next, these movies will give you plenty of motivation to keep chasing your dreams.
+Moreover, if you’ve hit a creative plateau and don’t know what to do next, these movies will motivate you to keep chasing your dreams.

 Hope you’ll enjoy watching them, at least as much as I’ve loved putting them together.